f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab4.rst

 **Navigation:** Click Update

-From client machine validate the behavior of the Policy an dthe associated Rule List
+From client machine validate the behavior of the Policy and the associated Rule List

 Many enterprise sites have some or all of their content served up by Content Delivery Networks (CDN).
 This common use case leverages proxies to provide static content closer to the end client machines for